logdyhq/logdy-core/README.md

   stdin       Listens to STDOUT/STDERR of a provided command.
 Example `logdy stdin "npm run dev"`

 Flags:
       --bulk-window int         A time window during which log messages are gathered and send in a bulk to a client.
 Decreasing this window will improve the 'real-time' feeling of messages presented on the screen but could decrease UI performance (default 100)
       --config string           Path to a file where a config (json) for the UI is located -t, --fallthrough             When used will fallthrough all of the stdin received to the terminal as is -h, --help                    help for logdy
+      --max-message-count int   Max number of messages that will be stored in a buffer for further retrieval.
+On buffer overflow, oldest messages will be removed. (default 100000)
   -n, --no-analytics            Opt-out from sending anonymous analytical data that helps improve Logdy -u, --no-updates              Opt-out from checking updates on program startup -p, --port string             Port on which the Web UI will be served (default "8080")
-      --ui-pass string    Password that will be used to authenticate in the UI -v, --verbose           Verbose logs
+      --ui-ip string            Bind Web UI server to a specific IP address (default "127.0.0.1") --ui-pass string          Password that will be used to authenticate in the UI -v, --verbose                 Verbose logs
       --version                 version for logdy
 ```

 ## Development